evolvingstuff/vdw2/content/posts/the-what-how-and-when-of-vitamin-d.md

 [Extremely little interaction with drugs, diseases](https://www.VitaminDWiki.com/tiki-browse_categories.php?parentId=59&sort_mode=created_desc)

-If take more vitamin D you will need to take <a href="/posts/less-calcium-more-magesium-vitamin-k2-etc" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1270">less Calcium, more Magesium, Vitamin K2, etc,</a>
+If take more vitamin D you will need to take [less Calcium, more Magesium, Vitamin K2, etc,](/tags/less-calcium-more-magesium-vitamin-k2-etc.html)

 - - - - - - - - - - - - - - - -  MISC of things to maybe add  - - - - - - - -